Best Matcha in Switzerland: Why It's So Hard to Find (2026)

 Our Approach at Maison Genkai

-We use the same grading terms — ceremonial, premium — because they are what consumers know.
+We use the same grading terms, ceremonial, premium: because they are what consumers know.
 But behind those terms, we apply the actual Japanese standards:

-- Ceremonial: First harvest only, 21+ days shading, sourced from Yame (Fukuoka) — one of Japan's most prestigious matcha-producing regions
+- Ceremonial: First harvest only, 21+ days shading, sourced from Yame (Fukuoka), one of Japan's most prestigious matcha-producing regions

 - Premium: First or early second harvest, 14+ days shading

 We source directly from farms in Yame, not through European intermediaries.
 Every batch is traceable to its origin farm and harvest season.
 When we say "ceremonial," we mean it would actually be served in a Japanese tea ceremony.
+Our ceremonial matcha is JAS-certified organic, and we can provide the relevant documentation on request.

 What to Look For